 There are more options for a small form factor PC build than there have ever been, thanks to both motherboard manufacturers embracing the mini-ITX form factor, and processor makers, such as AMD, taking graphics power seriously.
 There is now no need to have an enormous desktop PC anymore, unless you really want server-rack levels of storage and delightfully intricate custom water-cooling loops.
 And even then, some designs can accommodate…

 For a mini PC build then component choice is absolutely the most important thing.
 We’ve picked three different kinds of machine, from a tiny GPU-less Raven Ridge machine, to a pint-size GTX 1660 rig, and all the way up to a 20-thread mini-monster with an RTX 2080.

-Creating a gaming PC the same size as an Xbox One S
+a gaming PC the size of an Xbox One S

 There are also more mini-ITX boards coming on the AM4 platform too.
 Mini-ITX is the smallest of the mainstream motherboards, with micro ATX being a bit of a middle-ground between those and the big-boy ATX boards and absolute unit eATX boards.

 And your choice of chassis and of motherboard will directly affect just how small you can go with your mini-build.
 We’ve paired up this InWin Chopin case with the Gigabyte Aorus B450 I to create the smallest of our gaming rigs.
 We went for the Chopin as it comes with a built-in 150W PSU, which delivers just enough juice to keep the Ryzen 5 3400G APU running, even with both the CPU and GPU components overclocked.

 Power has to be a key consideration when you’re putting together your mini build, as does the cooling.
 The ultra low-profile Noctua L9a is almost the only AM4 cooler we could have used for this machine because of the limited space available in our tiny chassis.